 Catherine P. Bessant

 Since joining the bank in 1982, Bessant has held a number of senior leadership roles for the company.
 She was president, Global Corporate Banking; president, Global Product Solutions and Global Treasury Services; chief marketing officer; president, Consumer Real Estate and Community Development Banking; national Small Business Segment executive; and president of the Florida market.

 Bessant serves as executive sponsor for the company’s Disability Advisory Council.
 She was formerly the executive sponsor for the Lesbian, Gay, Bisexual and Transgender (LGBT) Pride executive board and led the creation of the LGBT Ally program.
 She was previously named No. 1 among OUTstanding LGBT+ Ally Executives, presented by the Financial Times.

 Active in the community and region, Bessant received the Distinguished Service Award from the University of North Carolina at Charlotte.
-In addition, she was awarded the North Carolina Order of the Long Leaf Pine, recognized by the Charlotte Business Journal with the Women in Business Lifetime Achievement Award, and named to Business NC’s Power 100.
+In addition, she was awarded the North Carolina Order of the Long Leaf Pine, was recognized by the Charlotte Business Journal with the Women in Business Lifetime Achievement Award, and was named to Business NC’s Power 100.
 She chairs the North Tryon Vision Plan Advisory Committee.